divshot/docs/guides/domains.md

 Click Add Domain

 That's it!
 Set up your DNS if you haven't done so already, give it a few minutes to propagate and enjoy using a custom domain!

+### Environment Domains

+If you are using a [High-Performance](/guides/high-performance) app you are also able to use a custom domain on your development and staging environments.
+See the [Environment Domains Guide](/guides/environment-domains)

 ### Using the CLI